allenai/HyBayes/docs/MANUAL.md

     <img src="./example_analysis/outputs/Binomial_posterior_theta.png" width="60%">
 </p>

 Notice that the mode of the the difference of the distribution is at -0.238, also known as Maximum A priori Estimate, the %95-HDI quantifies the uncertainty around this mode, which is the main goal of this analysis.

-Other information that can be read from this plot includes:
-- ((TODO))
-- ((TODO))
+Moreover, With probablity 9.966, theta_2 is greater than theta_1.

 #### Diagnostic Plots
 Since this package is based on MCMC sampling methods for inferring the posterior, it is important to make sure the sampling process has been done with sufficient granularity.
 For this purpose you can investigate the diagnostic plots produced by `pymc3`: